Updated 09/25/2025

 Predict Your Cash Inflows with Centime

 Centime uses AI to improve cash flow forecasting and boost accounts receivable, helping teams know when and how much money they'll get.
+Finance teams increasingly codify AI use with human review and scenario refreshes—a pattern seen across Finance functions in 2024—so forecasts improve without sacrificing control.
 This clear view supports better financial decisions and planning.
 For more on how Centime does this, consider reading their detailed posts on AI's role in cash management and enhancing accounts receivable.